dantleech/blog/content/posts/2026/05-19-day-21/index.md

 ![Camera/IMG_20260519_193124_184.jpg](202605181931-peace.jpg)
 _Peaceful_

 Tomorrow I'll be in France, somehow.
 I'm still hungry.
+This room has EU-compatible plugs.